-- Give a voice to what young people with care experience are saying
+- Give people with care experience a voice

-- Explain the rights of young people in care
+- Highlight the rights of young people in care

 - Help people who work with young people in care to involve them more when decisions are being made about them.

-- working with organisations that work with young people in care
+- Working with other organisations that work with people with care experience

 You can read more about our work in About Us